TIERS/tiers-lidars-dataset/README.md

 ~~~

 ### 5.2 Visulize Data

 ### 5.2.1 **Ubuntu** and **ROS**

 Ubuntu 64-bit 16.04 or 18.04.
 ROS Kinetic or Melodic.
 [ROS Installation](http://wiki.ros.org/ROS/Installation) and its additional ROS pacakge:

 ```
     sudo apt-get install ros-${ROS_DISTRO}-cv-bridge ros-${ROS_DISTRO}-tf ros-${ROS_DISTRO}-message-filters ros-${ROS_DISTRO}-image-transport
 ```

-**NOTE"" You need to source your ROS installation for the `$ROS_DISTRO` env variable to be defined.
+**NOTE** You need to source your ROS installation for the `$ROS_DISTRO` env variable to be defined.
 For example, if your use ROS-melodic, the command should be:

 ```
     sudo apt-get install ros-melodic-cv-bridge ros-melodic-tf ros-melodic-message-filters ros-melodic-image-transport